Is the IRS Really Forgiving Tax Debt? Understanding Your Options in 2025

 Real Success Stories: When IRS Debt Forgiveness Works

 Sarah, a single mother from Ohio, owed $45,000 in back taxes after her ex-husband filed fraudulent returns.
-Through Innocent Spouse Relief, the IRS forgave her entire debt within six months.
+Through Innocent Spouse Relief, the IRS approved her request under the program she applied for.

-Mike, a contractor who lost his business during the pandemic, settled $80,000 in tax debt for $12,000 through an Offer in Compromise.
+Mike, a contractor who lost his business during the pandemic, received approval for an Offer in Compromise based on his documented financial circumstances.
 His case succeeded because he demonstrated genuine financial hardship with supporting documentation.

 These cases illustrate that is the IRS really forgiving tax debt?
 Yes, when taxpayers meet program requirements and provide proper documentation.